-Well, not all of them have C&M. I see a lot of mistaken eBay sellers who believe all the Erol Otus art covers have C&M.
+Well, not all DDGs have Cthulhu.
+I see a lot of mistaken eBay sellers who think all the Erol Otus art covers have C&M.

 I’ll repeat the guide here:

 Some online sellers confuse printings, and will claim C/M mythos when they’re not actually present.
 Asking for the page count is the quickest indicator:

 144 pages = Cthulhu/Melnibonean

 128 pages = both mythos gone

 Quick breakdown of the printings: